ibm-cloud-docs/discovery-data/connect.md

 Depending on your data source, the steps to configure a collection vary.
 See the section for your data source to learn what you must do to configure the authentication for a {{site.data.keyword.discovery-data_short}} collection.

-You can configure the following data sources:
+You can use {{site.data.keyword.discovery-data_short}} to crawl from the following data sources:

 -  [Box](/docs/discovery-data?topic=discovery-data-collection-types#connectbox)
 -  [Salesforce](/docs/discovery-data?topic=discovery-data-collection-types#connectsf)